balram7878/Web-Development-Learning/React/readme.md

 * A file can have one default export.
 * You can also have multiple named exports.
 * Named Exports Must Use Curly Braces on Import

+# HOOKS

+- Hooks are functions in React
+- useState give you a array that [count,setCount] that set value of the state and anothe rone is function that call when state of the variable changed.